weecology/retriever/docs/developer.rst

 **Commits**

 From your local branch of retriever, commit to your origin.
-Once tests have passed you can then make a pull request to the retriever master (upstream) For each commit, add the issue number at the end of the description with the tag ``fixes #[issue_number]``.
+Once tests have passed you can then make a pull request to the retriever main (upstream) For each commit, add the issue number at the end of the description with the tag ``fixes #[issue_number]``.

 Example::